George Martinez (activist)

-Education
+Early life

-George graduated from Brooklyn Technical High School in 1992.
-He is the first person in his immediate family to go to college receiving his A.A. in Liberal Arts from Borough of Manhattan Community in 1996 and his B.A. in Political Science (Magna Cum Laude) in 1998.
-He was the recipient of the competitive Robert L. Lindsay Memorial /MAGNET Doctoral Fellowship at the CUNY Graduate Center in the Political Science program.
+Martinez graduated from Brooklyn Technical High School in 1992.
+He received his A.A. in Liberal Arts from Borough of Manhattan Community in 1996 and his B.A. in Political Science in 1998.
+He began, but did not complete, a PhD at CUNY.

-George began his teaching career as an adjunct lecturer at Hunter College of the City University of New York.

-George is a former adjunct professor of political science at Pace University in New York, where he taught American Politics and a self-developed course, "The Politics of Hip Hop".
+Martinez began his teaching career as an adjunct lecturer at Hunter College of the City University of New York.
+He is a former adjunct professor of political science at Pace University in New York, where he taught American Politics and a self-developed course, "The Politics of Hip Hop".